Countries that Block and Censor Online Gambling Sites

 These are countries in which gambling is illegal and censorship is practiced, but we do not believe there are active measures to block access to gambling websites specifically.

 Bangladesh: Bangladesh has a minor habit of censoring the internet, although these censorship efforts have not yet extended to online betting.
 Recent instances of internet censorship have involved news websites.
-The law in Bangladesh is still somewhat unclear regarding online gambling, but most forms of gambling are already illegal so it remains in the realm of possibility that betting websites could one day be blocked as well.
+The law in Bangladesh is unclear regarding online gambling, but most forms of gambling are already illegal so it remains in the realm of possibility that betting websites could one day be blocked as well.

-Belarus: The Belarusian government maintains the authority to block access to websites without court order and without the ability for blocked websites to appeal.
+Belarus: The Belarusian government maintains the authority to block access to websites without a court order and without the ability for blocked websites to appeal.
 Online gambling is expressly illegal in Belarus, but there are currently no reports that betting websites are being blocked.

 However, the government has wide latitude to ban websites at any time if it deems they are “extremist” or “harmful to the national interest.”
 The government could therefore block betting websites at any time.
-The government also has advanced surveillance capabilities and is willing to hold people accountable for their actions online.

 Brazil: Brazilian authorities have considered blocking gambling websites in the past as they implement new online gaming laws, but those efforts have so far been shot down and now there are no ongoing efforts to implement censorship.
-We will be keeping an eye on Brazil in the future, but for now there are no immediate threats of censorship.

 Cambodia: Betting websites are at risk of censorship in Cambodia for two reasons.
 First, the government considers all forms of gambling illegal.
 Second, Cambodian authorities do block some adult websites on moral grounds.
-Gambling sites are not yet blocked in Cambodia, but the risk it there when we consider the legal situation and the government’s willingness to implement censorship for moral reasons.
+Gambling sites are not yet blocked in Cambodia, but the risk is there when we consider the legal situation and the government’s willingness to implement censorship for moral reasons.

-Colombia: Colombia does not have a history of internet censorship and in fact recently passed laws allowing for the licensing of online betting sites.
+Colombia: Colombia does not have a history of internet censorship and recently passed laws allowing for the licensing of online betting sites.
 However, it is looking increasingly likely that Colombia will begin blocking access to the websites of unlicensed gambling operators.

 In March of 2017, the local gambling regulator created a list of 325 websites that it believes should be blocked by internet service providers.
 Whether or not the censorship proposal manages to survive any legal challenges remains to be seen.